Demon000/tilad/README.md

 `options.resources` can be an array with objects.

-Each object in `options.resources` must contain a `type` property meaning the type of resource and a `name` property containing the name of the resource.
+Each object in `options.resources` must contain a `type` property which is the type of resource and a `name` property containing the name of the resource.
 Objects can also contain other properties that will be passed to the resource constructor.